gSasikala/ftp-himawari8-hsd/README.md

     hsd.run()

   By default it will download files from the last 15 minutes.
-  Necessary inputs are username,password and download path for the function to work You can use ftp.downloader().help() to get this information printed.
+  Necessary inputs are username,password and download path for the function to work.
+  You can use ftp.downloader().help() to get this information printed.

 This will download the full-disk Himawari8 Standard Data as zipped files (*.bz2) and then automatically unzipped (*.DAT).The general HSD file name format is: HS\_aaa\_yyyymmdd\_hhnn\_Bbb\_FLDK\_Rjj\_Skkll.DAT.
 Letters indicate different information.
 "HS" means Himawari Standard Data. "aaa" means satellite name and can be H08 (Himawari-8) or H09(Himawati-9). "hhnn" indicates hour and minute (every 10 minute). "bb" indicates band number from 01 to 16.
 "FLDK" means full-disk. "jj" indicates the spatial resolution in which 05 means 0.5 km, 10 means 1 km and 20 means 2 km."kkll" indicates information on the segment division of HSD. "kk" means segment number from 01 to ll. "ll" means total number of segments ranges between 01 and 99. </br>